ytsaplin/Atlas/datasets-interactive-atlas/README.md

+## The Interactive Atlas Dataset

+The Interactive Atlas Dataset comprises gridded information from a set of [25 variables and impact-relevant indices](https://interactive-atlas.ipcc.ch/regional-information/about#variables) used in the [Interactive Atlas](http://interactive-atlas.ipcc.ch), computed from CMIP5/6 and CORDEX data (historical and scenario simulations) with monthly temporal resolution and interpolated to common [reference grids](/reference-grids) (including postprocessing –e.g. bias adjustment– when needed).

+The metadata and scripts for reproducibily are included in this repository.
+The resulting dataset is archived by [IPCC-DDC](https://www.ipcc-data.org) as part of the available data for the AR6.

-# Code for reproducibility of the Interactive Atlas Dataset
+## Code for reproducibility of the Interactive Atlas Dataset

 This repository contains all the code needed to generate the intermediate dataset (Interactive Atlas Dataset) used in the Interactive Atlas.
 For simplicity, the full workflow is split up in four main scripts which undertake independent tasks.
 In a nutshell: